steve50207/I2P1_Final_project_I-wanna-handout-the-final-project/README.md

 - Execute the I wanna handout the final project!.exe and start to play.

 ## Game Target
-- Collect the documents to get scores in one minute as higher as possible
+- Collect the documents to get 60 scores in one minute.
-- Take advantage of buff and debuff to higher scores
+- Take advantage of buff and debuff to higher scores.

 ## How to controll
-- Need to change IME setting to English
+- Need to change IME setting to English  .
-- Use keyboard WASD to controller the charater
+- Use keyboard WASD to controller the charater.

 ## Credit
 - This project is made by Grace and YenTing and Steve.
-  Apperciate their effort for the final project!
+- Apperciate their effort for the final project!

 ## Future Development Direction
-- Modify buff and debuff show up frequency
+- Modify buff and debuff show up frequency.
-- Add 2P Character so that it may have PVP mode
+- Add 2P Character so that it may have PVP mode.

 ## Reference Resource